 Do you have a flair for fashion?
 Are you constantly redecorating your room?
 If so, the design industry might just be for you!
-In this course you'll explore what it is like to work in the industry by exploring career possibilities and the background that you need to pursue them.
+In this course, you'll explore what it is like to work in the industry by exploring career possibilities and the background that you need to pursue them.
 Get ready to try your hand at designing as you learn the basics of color and design then test your skills through hands-on projects.
 In addition, you'll develop the essential communication skills that build success in any business.
-After completing the first three general units based on elements of design, students will choose to focus the next three units either in fashion OR interior design.
-If they choose fashion, they will need to have access to and be able to use a sewing machine (at a basic level is fine).
+After completing the first three general units based on elements of design, you will choose to focus the next three units, either in fashion OR interior design.
+If you choose fashion, you will need to have access to and be able to use a sewing machine (at a basic level).
 By the end of the course, you'll be well on your way to developing the portfolio you need to get your stylishly clad foot in the door of this exciting field.
-Note: you will need to have access to a sewing machine and possess very basic sewing skills for the 'Fashion part of the course, but only if you choose that option.
+Note: You will need to have access to a sewing machine and possess very basic sewing skills for the "Fashion" part of the course, but only if you choose that option.

-Recommended Prerequisite: None BC Graduation Program 4 Credits Elective Courses or 4 credits Applied Skills Does NOT count for credit in ADULT Graduation Program
+Recommended Prerequisite: None 4 Credits Elective Courses or 4 credits Applied Skills